ntantaroudas/choice-web/README.md

 - Which template would you like to use? -> Default project
 - Would you like to configure a graph to get you started? -> n
 - Would you like to configure a few sliders to get you started? -> n
-- Would you like to install the Emscripten SDK? -> Install under project directory
+- Would you like to install the Emscripten SDK? -> Install under project directory[^1]
 - Would you like to install npm dependencies? -> Y
 - Would you like to initialize a new git repository? -> n

+[^1]: If you’re working with multiple models simultaneously, it’s wiser to select “Install under parent directory” here.
+The Emscripten SDK is approximately 1 GB, so there’s no need to have multiple copies.
+By installing it under the parent directory, SDEverywhere will locate it and share it across all future projects.

 5) Copy the config and packages folders into the testing folder.